Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: Feature Ranking Performance Simulations

 \section{Feature Ranking Performance Simulations}

-In this section, we provide additional simulation experiments to supplement those already provided in Section~\ref{sec:sims}.
+In this section, we include additional simulation results to supplement Section~\ref{sec:sims}.
 Unless specified otherwise, we follow the simulation protocol described in Section~\ref{sec:sims}, and all plots show the mean evaluation metric, averaged across 50 experimental replicates, with error bars denoting $\pm$ 1SE.